9.1 Maturity Test as a Bulletin

 Confidential information in the maturity test

-A maturity test internal bulletin does not usually disclose the name of or any other details concerning the commissioner.
-The contents are focused on a newsworthy item, which can be something other than the primary results of the thesis.
-A newsworthy item can be about a process, methods, the background of a situation, etc. The perspective can broaden and further generalise the subject of the thesis.
-The internal bulletin can and should, therefore, be written without disclosing any confidential information.
+Even though all theses are intended for the public, sometimes a thesis may contain confidential information.
+The student is obliged to comply with the confidentiality principles in their maturity test.
+The maturity test does not usually disclose the name of or any other details concerning the commissioner/client.
+Focus on a newsworthy items, which can be something other than the primary results of the thesis.
+It can be about the process, methods, the background, etc. The perspective can broaden and further generalize the thesis subject.
+To summarize, do not disclose confidential information in your maturity test.